Spikenard Essential Oil: Benefits, Uses And Side Effects Explained

-I had never really encountered spikenard oil (only heard about it in passing) until I received a small vial of the stuff as a gift.
-I fell in love with the smell of it and was blown away when I realized how many uses it had.
+I had never really encountered spikenard oil before.
+I had only heard about it in passing.
+Yet recently I received a small vial of the stuff as a gift.
+I fell in love with the smell of it.
+And it blew me away when I realized how many uses it has.
 Since then, I’ve always kept at least one vial in my house at any given time.

-The healing properties and rich, earthy aroma of the spikenard plant and its oil has been known to man since before the old testament.
-For centuries, spikenard oil has been deemed a highly valuable commodity and was treasured by nobility throughout the ages.
-It has been used for religious purposes in both the old and new testament – Judaic priests would burn spikenard as a form of incense and use it as an offering and in the Catholic church, spikenard is used to represent Saint Joseph – Mary’s husband.
+The healing properties and rich, earthy aroma of the spikenard plant and its oil has been known since before the old testament.
+For centuries, people have deemed spikenard oil a highly valuable commodity.
+And nobility treasured it throughout the ages.
+People used it for religious purposes in both the old and new testament.
+Judaic priests would burn spikenard as a form of incense and use it as an offering.
+And in the Catholic church, spikenard represents Saint Joseph -- Mary’s husband.

 What Is Spikenard Essential Oil?
 Where Does It Come From?

 Spikenard goes by many names.
 You may have heard it referred to by its botanical name or others, such as nard, nardin, or muskroot.
 Spikenard is a plant that dates back thousands of years.
 The bible even mentions it along with other spices such as frankincense, myrrh and saffron.
 So it’s definitely been around for a while!